-That might sound overwhelming, but here’s the good news: No matter where you’re starting from in terms of time, money and people resources, there are fundamentals that go into any good digital marketing strategy for a product launch or rebrand—whether you’re a B2B or B2C marketer.
+That might sound overwhelming, but here’s the good news: there are fundamentals that go into any good digital marketing strategy for a product launch or rebrand—whether you’re a B2B or B2C marketer.

-Before we get to those 5 key stages, you might be wondering why an eCommerce company, especially one that had been in business for 5 years, would turn to Kickstarter to launch new products.
+Before we get to those 5 key stages for product launch marketing, you might be wondering why an eCommerce brand would turn to Kickstarter to launch new products.

-There’s a misconception that crowdfunding is for startups only.
+There’s a misconception that crowdfunding is only for startups.
 Not true.
-A lot of established companies release new products exclusively on Kickstarter or its competitor, Indiegogo.
+Established companies release new products on Kickstarter or its competitor, Indiegogo, too.
 See: Peak Design and Delta Faucet, among others.

-For retailers, crowdfunding is a cost-effective outlet for vetting a concept before investing in expensive production runs, which can cost millions.
-Instead of dipping into the company kitty or turning to or investors (which would require giving up equity), the initial product run is financed by end-users on Kickstarter.
+For retailers, crowdfunding is a cost-effective way to vet a concept before investing in expensive production runs, which can cost millions.
+Instead of dipping into the company kitty or turning to investors (which would require giving up equity or taking a loan), the initial product run is financed by end-users.

 It certainly was for my photography eComm client.
 They launched 4 new product lines on Kickstarter in 5 years, and each time they did, their brand awareness benefited from an intense P.R. splash—and lots of great authority-building backlinks.
-The company leveraged that digital P.R., developing relationships with influencers and building tons of valuable backlinks from news publications to break into a crowded, niche market.
+The company leveraged that digital P.R., developing relationships with influencers to break into a crowded, niche market.
 (There’s only 100,000 professional photographers in the United States, according to the U.S. Census—not the biggest market.)

 - Write a Business Case